RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Hands-on With Deep Learning

 Day one of my GTC experience was spent in a full-day deep learning, computer vision class.
-The class was lead by [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team.
+The class was led by [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team.
 The instructor led us through five exercises, each building on the previous one.
 Special thanks to [Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), professor of AI and computer vision at the University of Arkansas, who helped with a particularly thorny exercise.
 Key take-aways:

 * Models that are trained against a large number of examples will make better predictions than models trained against fewer examples.
 Experience is a great teacher with humans and with neural networks.
 * The convolution integral that was taught at universities decades ago is alive and well in convolutional neural networks.
 It's always cool to see the old concepts at work.